SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/users-in-other-tenants.md

 **Example**

-As an example, suppose you get a support call from a user "John" in the tenant *testtenant.cumulocity.com* (which has the ID *t07007007*).
+Suppose you get a support call from a user "John" in the tenant *testtenant.cumulocity.com* (which has the ID *t07007007*).
 The user cannot run certain functionality, and you suspect that it is a permission issue.
 Your username in the management tenant is "Jill" and you are permitted to carry out support for *testtenant.cumulocity.com*.
 In this case, you can log in with the following command to reproduce what John is seeing:

 	<t07007007>/Jill$John

-If no management tenant access is required you can simply open the destination tenants URL (e.g. *testtenant.cumulocity.com*) and log in to the tenant using
+In some environments, especially in test environments, you can simply open the destination tenants URL (e.g. *testtenant.cumulocity.com*) and log into the tenant using

 	<support user>$<user>